AlexGrabovaj/esbuild-plugin-swagger-spec-parser/README.md

 ```

 ## Usage
-The entrypoint files for swagger specification must be named with the prefix `swagger.(ya?ml|json)` e.g. `openapi.swagger.yaml`, or `openapi.swagger.json`.
+The entrypoint files for swagger specification must be named with `swagger.(ya?ml|json)` as suffix. e.g. `openapi.swagger.yaml`, or `openapi.swagger.json`.

 This allows the plugin to identify which files should be parsed.